 Senior direct lending program

-After closing its SSLP (senior secured loan program) with GE Capital, Ares Capital (ARCC) is building up a new SDLP (senior direct lending program) in line with the previous program.
-In the program, the company offers senior secured loans to middle-market companies.
-It aims to build strong relationships with financial sponsors and companies to expand its loan book.
+After ending the senior secured loan program with GE Capital, Ares Capital (ARCC) is successfully building up a new senior direct lending program (or SDLP).
+Under this program, the company will make senior secured loans to middle-market companies.
+Ares Capital aims to build strong relationships with other financial sponsors and companies.

 Ares and Varagon, under SDLP, will underwrite and hold first lien loans, including stretch senior and unitranche loans.
 Of the new investments in 3Q16, 15% were in investments in SDLP certificates.

 In 3Q16, Ares Capital made commitments to 12 new companies, out of which ten were directed towards SDLP programs jointly managed with Varagon.
 Ares Capital also transferred $528.9 million of its existing investment commitments to SDLP.
 The company still has 22% of its total portfolio invested in the senior secured loan program (or SSLP).
 This percentage has been falling.

 As of September 30, 2016, the funded SDLP portfolio totaled $929 million.
 It was comprised of ten first lien senior secured loans to various companies.
 Overall, the program has an investment cap of $2.9 billion with an investment of up to $300 million in one company.

 Ares Capital’s peers in the investment management space posted the following EPS (earnings per share) increases: